websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/introduction-to-dxp-cloud.md

 * [High Availability, Scalability, and Performance](#high-availability-scalability-and-performance)
 * [Real Time Alerts](#real-time-alerts)

-All of which is designed, built, and supported by a dedicated team of Liferay professionals with a over a decade of experience running business-critical solutions on Liferay DXP.
+All of which is designed, built, and supported by a dedicated team of Liferay professionals with over a decade of experience running business-critical solutions on Liferay DXP.

 DXP Cloud accelerates application development and deployment by providing a complete DevOps CI/CD strategy, tools, and workflow.